therandomspoon/ELIZA-basic-ai-test/IMPORTANTREAD.md

-anything after code v3 wont work because i didnt write it out correctly and just copy and pasted it from replit cos https://vscode.dev/ doesnt point out errors and i cant download the working app on my Ipad which i use at work :(
+anything after code v3 wont work because i didnt write it out correctly as i just copy and pasted it from replit cos https://vscode.dev/ doesnt point out errors and i cant download the working app on my Ipad which i use at work :(